sebastien-riou/lean-ftl/doc/source/getting_started.rst

   ./build_release

-If you want to build just for linux, result is in "build/build-linux.cmake" folder:
+If you want to build just for linux, result is in "build/linux" folder:

 .. code-block:: bash

-  ./buildit linux.cmake debug
+  ./buildit on/linux debug

 Linking with lean-ftl